+ail ce for the needs of the waiver participant (select one):

-Гhе following standard included under the state plan
+The following standard included under the state plan

-Sele ect one:
+Sele ct one:

 SSI standard

 Optional state supplement standard

 Medically needy income standard

 The special income level for institutionalized persons

 (select one):

 300% of the SSI Federal Benefit Rate (FBR)

 A percentage of the FBR, which is less than 300%

 Specify the percentage:

 A dollar amount which is less than 300%.

 Specify dollar amount:

 A percentage of the Federal poverty level

 Specify percentage:

 Other standard included under the state Plan

 Specify:

+ni

-The following dollar amount
+(he following dollar amount

-Spe cify dollar amount: If this amount changes, this item will be revised.
+Spec ify dollar amount: If this amount changes, this item will be revised.

-Tha following formula is used to determine the needs allowance:
+Γhe following formula is used to determine the needs allowance: